trombik/esp_wireguard/examples/demo/README.md

 ## What the example does

 The example connects to a WireGuard server.
+When the link is up, the device sends ICMP echo requests, shows ping statistics, and loops forever.

 ## Requirements